zhangyongheng78/Using-ML-to-Integrate-Technical-and-Fundamental-Analysis-to-Identify-Trading-Opportunities/README.md

 ### (IV) - Our Notebooks:
 Since the runtime requirement for the notebook is around 1minute, we have deleted all the clustering and training steps.
 The results of those steps have already generated in files or final models.
-However, those steps are included in the html files that we uploaded to Canvas
 ##### 1-get_data.ipynb
 The notebook includes helpful functions to generate quarterly and daily features from SimFin and FRED datasets
 ##### 2-Data Preprocessing.ipynb